 I asked all of you what you REALLY want to eat on Christmas morning, or any morning for that matter 🙂 think of Easter breakfast too!
 BTW- that was super fun to read all of your messages.
 There were a lot of messages!
 We decided to practice your favorite Christmas breakfast, because I had never made it before.
 And guess what?
 The first time was a success.
 Can you guess what we made?
 Cinnamon Rolls.
 Everyone wants to indulge on with Cinnamon Rolls!
-And the vote was split between Cinnamon Rolls made from scratch verses store bought Cinnamon Rolls.
-We made our Cinnamon Rolls in our cast iron pan, a non-toxic pan.
-We also made our favorite Frittata, a little something healthy to balance out the sweet in our new green pans!
+Sharing the best recipe!